The Aims and Objectives of Nest were formed in 1987

 - Making small items which they can sell at the Community shop in the SDC,

-- The shop sells toiletries, clothes and food at an affordable price,
+- The community shop sells toiletries, clothes and food at an affordable price,

 - The Restaurant sells food made in the kitchen by residents such as short eats, juices and full-scale meals at subsidized rates and it’s open for anyone.